pyvec/naucse.python.cz/lessons/beginners-en/variables/index.md

   variable = float(input('Enter some decimal: '))
   ```
 The text inside the parentheses can be tailored according to your needs.
-It serves as the prompt for the user, so use it to ask for needed info.
+It serves as the prompt for the user, so use it to ask for any needed info.

-Final code can look like this:
+The final code might look like this:

 ```python
 # This program computes the perimeter and the area of a sqare